karfous/pktFragments/pkt/Readme.md

 ## Want to have minor and patch version too?

-See the detail folder of each subassembly for other releases.
+See the [detail folder of each subassembly](https://github.com/karfous/pktFragments/tree/main/subassemblies) for other releases in subassemblies folder.

+-